asvrada/OpenFolderInVSCode/README.md

-# Open a Folder in Visual Studio Code
+# Open Folder/File in Visual Studio Code

 ## The macOS service